 In an interesting study of women over 50.
 They were put on one of three diets:

 - A Mediterranean style diet with 70% of their estimated calorie needs

 - Alternate day fasting with 100% of their estimated calorie needs

 - Alternate day fasting with 70% of their estimated calorie needs

-They lost the most weight and body fat with the alternate day fasting with 70% of their calorie needs, meaning that ADF was better than traditional low calorie eating, which also restricted calories to 70%.
-In fact eating 100% of their calorie needs still allowed the women to lose 6 lbs of weight and 5 lbs of fat in 8 weeks (Hutchinson, 2019).
+They lost the most weight and body fat with the alternate day fasting with 70% of their calorie needs, meaning that ADF was better than traditional low calorie eating at 70% of calories.
+In fact eating 100% of their calorie needs but using ADF still allowed the women to lose 6 lbs. of weight and 5 lbs. of fat in 8 weeks (Hutchinson, 2019).

 In a study of overweight women between the ages of 20 and 69, researchers randomly divided the women into one of three different diets for three months;

 - Daily calorie restriction (25% fewer calories than they required)